-Readings: §4.3 the normal distribution; §4.6 probability plots, §7.1 point estimation general concepts and criteria (first three sections and fifth subsection), §7.2 methods of point estimation (first two subsections)
+Readings: §4.3 the normal distribution; §4.6 probability plots, §7.1 point estimation general concepts and criteria, §7.2 methods of point estimation

-Chapters 1-7 are background (covered in Course P).
-The textbook uses these concepts; final exam problems assume you are familiar with them and tests the material in §4.3, §4.6, §7.1, and §7.2.
+Chapters 1-7 are also covered on Exam P. The textbook uses these concepts; final exam problems assume you are familiar with them and tests the material in §4.3, §4.6, §7.1, and §7.2.
 This course assumes you know the material in